 - Inability to bear weight on the affected knee

-- Feeling of “looseness” in the knee, like it might buckle if you put weight on it
+- The feeling of “looseness” in the knee, like it might buckle if you put weight on it

 Until you get to the doctor, the usual recommendation is the R.I.C.E. method – rest, ice, compression, and elevation.
 Stay off your leg as much as possible, and you may take over-the-counter pain medicine to manage pain until your appointment.